-In 2018-19 the US imposed new tariffs of 15.1 percent on average on its imports from China1 but the renminbi depreciated by 7.0 percent against the dollar (see Figure 1).
-Indeed, a common argument against tariffs is that their effect is likely to be mitigated by endogenous offsetting movements in exchange rates (Stiglitz, 2016).
+In 2018-19 the US imposed new tariffs of 15.1 percent on average on its imports from China.1 At the same time the renminbi depreciated by 3 percent while the dollar appreciated by 4 percent on a multilateral basis (see Figure 1).
+Indeed, a common argument against tariffs is that their effect is likely to be mitigated by endogenous offsetting movements in exchange rates (Stiglitz (2016)).
 Of course, the appreciation of the dollar and the weakness of the renminbi could have resulted from factors other than tariffs, such as the lift-off of the Fed policy rate in the US and slowing growth in China.